Skip to content

 Radio Mode

-The gateway supports two radio modes, selected at flash time:
+The gateway supports two radio modes, selected at flash time.
+Mode is controlled by /userdata/etc/radio.conf (managed automatically by flash_efr32.sh since v3.1):

-Mode Config Init script EFR32 firmware Use case
+Mode radio.conf keys Init script that wakes up EFR32 firmware Use case

 See ot-br-posix/README.md for Thread-specific documentation.